daroczig/botor/README.md

 reticulate::py_install('boto3')
 ```

-Once the Python dependencies are resolved, the most recent (development version) of `botor` can be installed from  GitHub:
+Once the Python dependencies are resolved, you can either install from CRAN or the most recent (development version) of `botor` can be installed from  GitHub:

 ```r
 remotes::install_github('daroczig/botor')